Feeding Your Lusitano Part 1 by João Crespo

 The tables below are kindly provided by João’s colleague Maria João Baldaia, DVM, equine veterinarian and nutritionist, you find her website here, and are purely meant to function as an example of a feeding program for a Lusitano of 500 kilos that are in moderate work (one hour per day).
 The data is based on recommendations from the National Research Centre in Kentucky (NRC).

-Based on the table above Maria has created this feeding guide for Lusitano of 500 kilos with moderate work.
+Based on the table A Maria has created this feeding guide for Lusitano of 500 kilos with moderate work.
 Please note this is purely a guide, a feeding program for your horse is best advised by your veterinarian or nutritionist.

 About João Crespo